Carpooling Saves You Money

 Guaranteed Ride Home

 Carpoolers usually need to leave work around the same time.
 But we understand that unexpected incidents, emergencies or unplanned overtime can come up while you are at work, and you might need to leave early or stay late.
-Relax, the government will pay for your Lyft ride or taxicab fare to get you home.
+Relax, the government will pay for your Uber, Lyft or taxicab fare to get you home.
 Carpoolers get up to 6 of these guaranteed ride home trips each year.
 To receive the Guaranteed Ride Home benefit, all you have to do is to make sure that you are properly registered with South Florida Commuter Services.
 Register your carpool here.

 Carpooling Helps the Environment